Arranging and paying for care for yourself

 Help with finding the right support

-If you are arranging and paying for your care yourself, we suggest you read our publication/e-book to explain all the options available to you.
+If you are arranging and paying for your care yourself, we suggest you read our Care Choices ebook to explain all the options available to you.
 This publication also details all the local home care providers and residential and nursing care homes that are registered with the Care Quality Commission so you have a good choice of what's available in your area.

 Connect to Support Surrey is our local directory of support available in the community.
 You can find a wide range of support from local groups and networks to help you stay independent at home, schemes to prevent loneliness and isolation, carers' support groups, finding things to do where you live, volunteering opportunities and much more.

-If you wish to speak to someone about your situation one of our advisers will be happy to assist you.
+If you wish to speak to someone about your situation contact our Information and Advice team.

 It is still a good idea to contact us for an assessment of your needs.
 We can explain the full range of services available to you.
 It may be that we can help you to stay at home rather than choosing residential care.